gamefiend/doc-agent-demo/DESIGN.md

 1. ❓ What's your Anthropic API budget per month?
 2. ❓ How many PRs per week does your team create?
 3. ❓ Should bot run on public repos or private only?
-4. ❓ Who will review bot suggestions and tune prompts?
+4. ❓ Who will review documentation PRs and provide feedback?
 5. ❓ What's the rollout plan?
 (Single repo first?
 All repos?)

 ---

 ## Final Recommendation

-**Build Phase 1 MVP first.** The architecture presented in sections 12-16 (cost optimization, heuristics, performance, UX, feedback) provides the foundation you need.
+**Build Phase 1 MVP first.** The current implementation provides a solid foundation using official tooling.
 Don't try to implement everything at once.

 **Timeline:**
-- Week 1-2: MVP (godoc suggestions only)
+- Week 1-2: MVP (auto-generated docs PRs after merge) ✅ Complete
-- Week 3: Measure success, iterate on prompts
+- Week 3: Test with real PRs, gather docs team feedback
-- Week 4-5: Add validation or Swagger (based on team needs)
+- Week 4-5: Iterate on prompts and documentation quality
-- Week 6+: Expand based on proven value
+- Week 6+: Add validation tools or expand to other languages

-**Remember:** A simple bot that works well for 80% of cases is infinitely more valuable than a complex bot that's too expensive or slow to run on every PR.
+**Remember:** A simple bot that generates comprehensive documentation PRs is infinitely more valuable than a complex bot that tries to do everything at once.

 Good luck! 🚀